spring-io/dataflow.spring.io/content/documentation/pages/1-installation/3-kubernetes/1-helm.md

 dataflow:>app import --uri https://dataflow.spring.io/kafka-docker-latest
 ```

-Change `kafka` to `rabbitmq` in the above URL if you set `kafka.endabled=true` in the helm chart or followed the manual `kubectl` based installation instructions for installing Data Flow on Kubernetes and chose to use Kafka as the messaging middleware.
+Change `kafka` to `rabbitmq` in the above URL if you set `kafka.enabled=true` in the helm chart or followed the manual `kubectl` based installation instructions for installing Data Flow on Kubernetes and chose to use Kafka as the messaging middleware.

 <!--TIP-->